Back to Freepik Calendar

 United States

 Religious traditions, sweets, and Easter eggs reunite as one!
-The religious traditions are highly followed by the American Christians community, one of the largest in the world.
+These religious traditions are followed by the American Christian community, one of the largest in the world.
 On Easter, they celebrate the resurrection of Jesus Christ, and as such, many Christians hold a period where they fast and confess their sins - more specifically, this takes place in the 40 days before this celebration!
-There’s also room for processions, as it occurs in other regions, such as Spain.
-But aside from the religious beliefs and traveling back to Pagan times, many people celebrated the Spring festivals!
-They commemorated the return of fertility to the land, the birth of new animals, and in short, the return to life after the long winter.
-Here we find as well the origin of the Easter eggs, so popular today!
+Some cities even have Easter parades.
+But aside from the religious beliefs, let's travel back to Pagan times when many people celebrated the Spring festivals!
+They commemorated the return of fertility to the land, the birth of new animals, and, in short, the return to life after the long winter.
+Here, we find the origin of the Easter eggs that are so popular today!

 Spain

-The religious “Cofradías” take the streets.
-In this Mediterranean country, there’s a profound religious tradition where processions take the streets of almost every Spanish city the week before Easter, held by the fraternities known as “Cofradías”.
-These brotherhoods have their first origins during the Middle Age, but most of them formed during the Baroque and 20th century.
-This festivity is not celebrated in the same way in all regions.
-We find huge differences, for example, between the north of Spain, where the processions are more austere and solemn, and Andalusia, where there is a greater sumptuosity.
-What’s most impressive is that each brotherhood carries what is known as “pasos”, composed of a base and a sculpture representing one of the passages of the Passion of Christ.
-Along with them, they are accompanied by different music bands and “nazarenos” – penitents with a robe -, giving rise to a magnificent celebration worth seeing at least once in a lifetime.
+Easter in Spain: The religious Cofradías take the streets.
+In this Mediterranean country, there’s a profound religious tradition where processions take the streets of almost every Spanish city the week before Easter, held by the fraternities known as Cofradías.
+The origins of these brotherhoods date back to the Middle Ages, but most of them formed during the Baroque and 20th centuries.
+This festivity is celebrated differently between regions.
+We find huge differences, for example, between the north of Spain, where their processions are more austere and solemn, versus Andalusia, where there is a greater sumptuosity.
+What’s most impressive is that each brotherhood carries what is known as pasos, composed of a base and a sculpture representing one of the passages of the Passion of Christ.
+Along with them, they are accompanied by different music bands and nazarenos – penitents in robes, giving rise to a magnificent celebration worth seeing at least once in a lifetime.

 Bermuda